 The third rule of Yes Day is that we don’t spend over X amount of money.

 My original budget was $100, then $50…but we haven’t come close to spending it.
 In 2018, we spent nothing.
 Yes Day in 2019 set me back a whopping $35.34.
 You might find, as I did, that your children aren’t seeing dollar signs flash before their eyes when they realize it’s a Yes Day.
 They’re more inclined to ask for as many of their favorite foods, favorite toys, and favorite people as you can cram into one day – it becomes a race to see how much fun you can have before bedtime.

 UPDATE for 2020/2021 & COVID

-Restrictions for COVID-19 made Yes Day more challenging in 2020, but we still had a great time.
+Restrictions for COVID-19 made Yes Day more challenging in 2020 and 2021, but we still had a great time.
 We did it over Christmas Break so my husband could join us, and he loved it!
 Our low-key adventure started with the kids asking mac & cheese for breakfast (ew, but yes), and then they wanted to go on a family hike (yes!).
 Then it was cheeseburgers (yes!), outdoor ice skating (yes!), Andy’s Frozen Custard (YES!), and family movie night.

-Make sure you never miss out: subscribe to our weekly Wichita Moms newsletter!
+Make sure you never miss out: subscribe to our weekly Wichita Mom newsletter!
 Be the first to know about our exclusive events, special offers and discounts, neighborhood group activities and, of course, local resources

 and parenting voices powered by local Wichita moms!